 - Smaller volumes may be aspirated where advanced laboratory techniques require less material.

-- Termination of the pregnancy (if results indicate this to be advisable and the patient wishes it) can be carried out at 18-20 weeks.
+- If results are abnormal and the patient wishes it, termination of the pregnancy can be carried out at 18-20 weeks.

 Diagnostic testing of amniotic fluid

-It is useful to know what is offered locally as there is some variation across the country.
+It is useful to know what is offered locally, as there is some variation between laboratories.
 The following tests can be performed:

 - On the amniotic fluid: